drshahizan/phd/dhekre/readme.md

 JCI 0.25
 CiteScore
 2.9 (2021)
-[]their are no charges for publishing wif Inderscience, unless you require you're article to be Open Access (OA).
+-Their are no charges for publishing wif Inderscience, unless you require you're article to be Open Access (OA).